List of Marvel Comics characters: W: Willow

 Willow is a mutant character created by Marvel Comics for their Marvel 2099 run X-Nation 2099.
 This short-lived series only lasted six issues before ending.
 Willow can perfectly mimic the shape of other beings, although her facial markings remain prevalent.

 In the year 2099, a young girl named Winter Frost gets a job at a local amusement park, Million Palms Amusement Park, which is actually presided over by a king and a queen.
 One day Queen Perigrine disappears, and her body is found at the bottom of the Tunnel of Love.
 King Avian becomes suspicious of everyone and requires genetic scans of all incoming tourists before they can enter.
 Anyone with genetic anomalies is imprisoned in an underground labyrinth and subjected to many tests and acts of torture.

 Winter is discovered to be a mutant and is imprisoned.
 Among the other inmates is a tormented girl named Willow.
 The two girls became friends, but Willow os taken away by Avian.
 Winter tries to escape to save her friend, but is discovered.
 For her actions she is sentenced to public execution.
 When she is taken to be executed, she sees the missing queen, who is revealed to be Willow using her shapeshifter abilities.
 Willow orchestrates her and Winter's escape from the facility.
 The pair arrive at Halo City, the home of X-Nation, and join the group.
 They move into a home for indigent children which is maintained by the 'Sisterhood of the Howling Commandos'.
-Cerebra, one of the members of the current X-Men, assists the Commandos in teaching the children.
-The group spends downtime at 'milk' bars, as a new process had been invented to give dairy products narcotic qualities.

-Some time later, Avian decides to mount a mission to recapture Willow in a bid to be the first to find the fabled Mutant Messiah.
-He attacks the children and captures Willow.
-Wanting to rescue their friend, X-Nation decides to infiltrate the Million Palms facility and save her.
-However, their fledgling efforts end in their capture and subsequent torture.
-Willow is able to escape and, is able to help liberate her friends by impersonating Avian.